Dianna Ortiz, nun who told of brutal abduction by Guatemalan military, dies at 62

 As an outgrowth of Sister Ortiz’s work for the nonprofit Guatemala Human Rights Commission/USA, she started a project in 1998 that became the Torture Abolition and Survivors Support Coalition International.
 Her Washington-based group, where she spent a decade as executive director, sought to unite and amplify the voices of torture victims and help them repair their lives.

-“The reason that work is so difficult is because torture is deliberate, meant to control individuals and to break them,” said Meredith Larson, a human-rights activist who survived political violence in Guatemala while working as a human rights observer.
+“The reason that work is so difficult is because torture is deliberate, meant to control individuals and to break them,” said Meredith Larson, a human-rights advocate who survived political violence in Guatemala while working as a human rights observer.
 “For a lot of people who experience torture, you feel so broken afterwards, you feel so guilty.
 You are left as a shell of yourself.
 Like with Dianna, the process of trying to get the truth can be retraumatizing when you are not believed.”

 Dianna Mae Ortiz was born in Colorado Springs on Sept.
 2, 1958, and grew up in Grants, N.M., one of eight children.
 Her father was a uranium miner, and her mother was a homemaker.
 In 1977, she entered the Ursuline novitiate at Mount Saint Joseph in Maple Mount, Ky.
 She moved to Guatemala after teaching kindergarten in Kentucky.